##

 function to create line

-With the scatterplot, we compared the values of two different numeric
+With the scatterplot we compared the values of paired numeric

 barplot.